Valentin-Kolesnikov/MyRSA/README.md

 - Display of intermediate steps.

 ## How does it work?
+1. Open the .exe file or .py if you have an interpretator.
-1. You choose English or Russian.
+2. You choose English or Russian.
 1 or 2, respectively.
-2. Write the message (one word).
+3. Write the message (one word).
 You can write uppercase and lowercase letters.
-3. Choose the prime number p that you want.
+4. Choose the prime number p that you want.
-4. Choose the prime number q that is greater than p.
+5. Choose the prime number q that is greater than p.
 Warning: this code doesn't accept a combination of (p;q), respectively: (2;3),(2;5),(2;7),(3;5).
 The program will ask you to choose other numbers.
-5. The program calculates all the values using formulas and outputs an encrypted message and decrypts it at the same time.
+6. The program calculates all the values using formulas and outputs an encrypted message and decrypts it at the same time.

 ### Important: This implementation is intended for educational purposes.
 Do not use it in production or in real security systems.